 Next Timeframe/Locations: Wayfinding: 100 NYC Public Sculptures developed at Socrates Sculpture Park, is expanding to five parks in each borough of NYC with the support from New York City Parks & Recreation.
 Among the accepted locations are Central Park in front of the Arsenal Building, Flushing Meadows Corona Park in collaboration with the Queens Museum of the Arts, the Snug Harbor Cultural Center, and Joyce Kilmer Park in collaboration with the Bronx Museum of the Arts.
 The exhibition will be open to the public with no admission fee in 2014.

-Media: 100 signs for NYC public sculpture, distance drawn from GPS coordinates between each sculpture and wooden posts at each of five public parks of five boroughs of New York City.
+Media: 100 signs for NYC public sculptures; distance drawn from GPS coordinates between each sculpture and wooden posts at each of five public parks of five boroughs of New York City.